StevenWang30/pointcloud-rangeimage-prediction/README.md

 Code and models are changed from Prednet by Bill etc.

 The architecture is implemented as a custom layer<sup>1</sup> in [Keras](http://keras.io/).
-Code and model data is compatible with Keras 2.0, Python 3.6, Tensorflow 1.6, cudnn 7.0, Cuda 9.0.
+Code and model data is compatible with Keras 2.2.4, Python 3.6, Tensorflow 1.6, cudnn 7.0, Cuda 9.0.

+pip install tensorflow-gpu==1.6.0

+pip install keras==2.0.8
 <br>

 ## KITTI Demo